Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ![image](https://user-images.githubusercontent.com/94720207/166572221-f2a383ea-323f-4bd8-b7b4-dfd27a80df90.png)

 ### Mitigation

+- In this scenario I showed how the MAC Tables of Hosts `alice` and `bob` were poisoned, but you can attack hosts, switches, and routers connected to your Layer 2 network by "poisoning" their ARP caches.

+- As we saw in other task, switches also have CAM Tables containing MAC/IPs of the "trusted traffic".

+- In this case the author said that _"Alice and Bob are running a different OS (Ubuntu) with its default ARP implementation and no protective controls on their machines."_ so, maybe with their own protection would be enough, maybe not!
+That's why we need to protect switches, hosts, routers, gateways, etc.

 - I will use in this example the Cisco method to prevent ARP Poisoning, but it's very similar or the same approach for different vendors or systems.